CP Group

 Boyoon Lee

-Boyoon is an Assistant Professor in the Department of Political Studies at Queen’s University.
+Boyoon is an Assistant Professor in the Department of Political Studies at Queen’s University in Canada.
 She was previously a postdoctoral fellow at Vanderbilt University’s Latin American Public Opinion Project (LAPOP) Lab.
 She received her Ph.D. in Political Science from Penn State.
 Her substantive research focuses on the politics of immigration in a non-Western context, with a particular emphasis on public opinion and the political economy of migration.
 Methodologically, she employs different types of experiments and causal inference methods for observational data.
 Her research has appeared in journals such as the Journal of Politics and Environmental Research Letters.
 For more information, see her webpage and her Google Scholar profile.

 Undergraduate Students